bryanyang0528/docker-cdh-spark/README.md

-# Cloudera-docker-spark2.2
+# docker-cdh-spark

 The version of Spark in the original Cloudera image is still 1.6.1.

-This image upgrade it to 2.2 by hacking methods, did not promise 100% compatible with CDH.
+This image upgrade it to 2.2 by hacking methods, so I CAN NOT promise 100% compatible with the original CDH.

 ## Prerequisite